alessio-cuzzocrea/tesi/experiments/MLP_baseline_with_balanced_minibatch/README.md

 ## Grid search
-In this experiment the MLP has the following fixed paramters:
+In this experiment we drive two grid search each of which with a  MLP with the following fixed paramters:
 * hidden layers: 1
 * hiddene units: 300
 * output activation function: sigmoid